Happy now? Everyone is talking about ‘Joker’

 “There seemed to be an infinite number of ways to interpret every moment or how he might behave in any moment.
 And there wasn’t anything that didn’t make sense.
 So we would do scenes so many different ways and some I would cry and others I would make jokes and others I would be angry and it would be the same scene and they all (expletive) made sense,” he said.

-It made the experience constantly “exciting” and “surprising, but portraying Arthur/Joker also proved to be “messy and uncomfortable” for the 44-year-old actor.
+It made the experience constantly “exciting” and “surprising,” but portraying Arthur/Joker also proved to be “messy and uncomfortable” for the 44-year-old actor.

 As for whether or not audiences will use the character as an inspiration or excuse to act out, Phoenix thinks that the onus is on the individual.